 How It Works

 Some P&ID drawings use arc entities to represent curved pipe segments (bends, elbows, or rounded corners).
-When multiple arcs share the same center axis, they form a continuous curved path.
+The mapper groups arcs by orientation and connects consecutive arcs whose endpoints are both "open" (not already connected).

 📦 9.
 AutoCAD Group Connectivity